anoop-rehman/bodiesTEST2/bodiesv4/readme.md

 to do
+- figure out how many degrees each turn is []
+- fix the goal post representation []
 - create blank transformer that focuses on goals and ball as priority []
-- fix the goal post representation []
 - reimplement neural mcts []
 - fix the policy net []
 - remember to split the output of the final move based on player []